rricharz/Tek4010/README.md

 This can either be a real historical computer, or a virtual system using simh such as the PiDP-11.

-First, you need to login remotely from your client machine into your historical system, using
+First, you need to test the remote login from your client machine into your historical system, using

 	rsh -l user_name system
 or